tscharke/mentor-playground/CONTRIBUTING.md

 your code will be published, copied and reused.
 ️

-1. Fork, then clone the repository…
+1. Fork and clone the repository…

 ```bash
 git clone git@github.com:your-username/mentor-playground.git